zachatkinson/kineticslider/PROJECT_ROADMAP.md

 ### **✅ EXPANDED FILTER LIBRARY:**
 - **🎯 BevelFilter** - 3D bevel effects with configurable thickness, lighting, and shadows for raised surfaces
 - **💫 BloomFilter** - Fast bloom effect (performance impact: 2) alongside existing AdvancedBloomFilter (impact: 4)
+- **🌀 BulgePinchFilter** - Lens distortion effects with configurable strength and radius for magnification and warp effects
+- **🎨 ColorGradientFilter** - Color gradient overlay effects with configurable stops and alpha for mood tinting
-- **🎨 Filter System Integration** - Seamless integration with existing FilterManager and filter validation
+- **🔧 Filter System Integration** - Seamless integration with existing FilterManager and filter validation
 - **🎮 Interactive Testing** - Demo buttons for all new filters with proper color coding and organization
 - **📊 Performance Optimization** - Lightweight filter options for performance-focused applications